Hey everyone! Welcome to Aegis of Candlekeep, the Realms' only extensive Xzar x CHARNAME romance XD

 "I love you Daddy," she mumbled.
 "I'm sorry."

 Gorion's eyes opened and he sighed, sitting up in bed and rubbing his temples.
 That dream again.
-It wasn't his favorite dream in the world he had to admit, but he supposed he'd had far worse.
+It wasn't his favorite in the world he had to admit, but he supposed he'd had far worse.
 Light filtered slowly through the windows of his room, and he surmised it was about time that he woke up anyway.
-He stretched and meditated for awhile, and then lit the candelabra that sat upon his nightstand.
+He stretched and meditated for awhile, and then lit his nightstand candelabra.

-He took his time in dressing himself, feet scuffing over the dark blue stone out of which most of Candlekeep had been constructed.
+He took his time in dressing himself, grateful for the cool slate from which most of Candlekeep had been constructed.
 A gentle breeze filtered through his room.
-The cool light of morning stood out brightly on his floor.
+The bluelight of morning stood out brightly on his floor.

 "Oh my beautiful child," he murmured softly.
 "What a handful you are."